-Markham's endorsed growth alternative to 2031 is more aggressive than the York Region Plan and incorporates an intensification strategy that targets 60 percent or greater of all residential development and approximately two-thirds of new jobs added in Markham before 2031 being located within the built-up area shown on Map 12 - Urban Area and Built-Up Area.
-This new residential and employment development will be, for the most part, accommodated in predominantly mixed-use, pedestrian-oriented areas served by higher-order or improved transit services.
-Small scale residential infill development which is compatible with its surroundings will not be considered an essential component of the intensification strategy.
+Markham's endorsed growth alternative to 2031 is more aggressive than the York Region Plan and incorporates an intensification strategy that targets 60 percent or greater of all residential development and approximately two-thirds of new jobs added in Markham before 2031 being located within the built-up area shown on Map 11 - Urban Area and Built-Up Area.
+This new residential and employment development will be, for the most part, accommodated in predominantly mixed-use, pedestrianoriented areas served by higher-order or improved transit services.

 Markham's priority intensification areas are delineated on Map 1 - Markham Structure and Map 2 - Centres and Corridors and Transit Network.
 They include lands within Regional Centres and key development areas on Regional Corridors and certain Local Centres and Corridors.
-Intensification along transit corridors optimizes the use of land and infrastructure, resulting in more sustainable, higherdensity, mixed-use communities.
+Intensification along transit corridors optimizes the use of land and infrastructure, resulting in more sustainable, higher-density, mixeduse communities.
 The result will be a variety of housing choices and employment opportunities close to where people live, at densities that make public transit financially feasible.

-The intensification strategy supports a diversity of housing and employment options by increasing opportunities for an improved livework relationship in Markham, particularly in Markham Centre and the Langstaff Gateway Regional Centres.
+The intensification strategy supports a diversity of housing and employment options by increasing opportunities for an improved live-work relationship in Markham, particularly in Markham Centre and the Langstaff Gateway Regional Centres.

-- 2.4.1 To work in cooperation with the Region to ensure that by the year 2015 and each year thereafter, a minimum of 40 percent of all residential development in York Region occur within the built-up area of York Region. - 2.4.2 To plan for the location of 60 percent or greater of all residential development in Markham within the built-up area of Markham, shown on Map 12 Urban Area and Built-Up Area, between 2006 and 2031. - 2.4.3 To accommodate residential intensification within the built-up area without significantly impacting established residential neighbourhoods, heritage conservation districts and business parks, and by generally maintaining the function of existing retail areas or sites as they redevelop into mixed-use areas. - To accommodate employment intensification on fully serviced employment lands within the built-up area, particularly in Regional Centres and key development areas. - 2.4.5 To accommodate the majority of residential intensification in Regional Centres and key development areas along Regional Corridors, and in Local Centres and Corridors shown as intensification areas on Map 1 Markham Structure, Map 2 Centres and Corridors and Transit Network and Map 3 Land Use.
-Small scale residential infill development which is compatible with its surroundings will not be considered essential to meet the target identified in Section 2.4.2. - 2.4.6 To retain employment uses and employment areas serving Markham residents and businesses, and create new job opportunities through intensification of employment areas and mixed-use neighbourhood development in transit nodes and corridors. - 2.4.7 That intensification be directed and phased to intensification areas identified on Map 1 Markham Structure, Map 2 Centres and Corridors and Transit Network and Map 3 Land Use, and linked to service and infrastructure delivery. - To focus intensification in areas that have a reduced impact on City or Regional infrastructure, or which justify investment in new and sustainable infrastructure. - 2.4.9 To ensure that intensification is appropriate to the area context in which it occurs, through the preparation of area studies that will determine appropriate built form of development, height and density, the appropriate mix of uses, and the relationship to the surrounding community form and function.
+- 2.4.1 To work in cooperation with the Region to ensure that by the year 2015 and each year thereafter, a minimum of 40 percent of all residential development in York Region occur within the built-up area of York Region. - 2.4.2 To plan for the location of 60 percent or greater of all residential development in Markham within the built-up area of Markham, shown on Map 11 Urban Area and Built-Up Area, between 2006 and 2031. - 2.4.3 To accommodate residential intensification within the built-up area without significantly impacting established residential neighbourhoods, heritage districts and business parks, and by generally maintaining the function of existing retail areas or sites as they redevelop into mixed-use areas. - 2.4.4 To accommodate employment intensification on fully serviced employment lands within the built-up area, particularly in Regional Centres and key development areas. - 2.4.5 To accommodate the majority of residential intensification in Regional Centres and key development areas along Regional Corridors, and in Local Centres and Corridors shown as intensification areas on Map 1 - Markham Structure, Map 2 - Centres and Corridors and Transit Network and Map 3 - Land Use. - 2.4.6 To retain employment uses and employment areas serving Markham residents and businesses, and create new job opportunities through intensification of employment areas and mixed-use neighbourhood development in transit nodes and corridors. - 2.4.7 That intensification be directed and phased to intensification areas identified on Map 1 Markham Structure, Map 2 Centres and Corridors and Transit Network and Map 3 Land Use, and linked to service and infrastructure delivery. - 2.4.8 To focus intensification in areas that have a reduced impact on City infrastructure, or which justify investment in new and sustainable infrastructure.